 Methods of analyses: (e.g., statistical analysis, etc. Is the recipient permitted to link the Data with other data sets?
 If yes, be sure to address stipulations for linked data sets for data handling at the conclusion of agreement above).

-Procedure for publications: (Will the MSU PI review all manuscripts concerning the data before they are submitted for publication?
+Procedure for publications: (Will the Montclair PI review all manuscripts concerning the data before they are submitted for publication?
 If so, how many days will they have to review abstracts or manuscripts?)
 In all publications resulting from this work, Recipient Investigator will acknowledge the Provider as follows: This material is based upon work developed by PI at Montclair State University and supported by XXX Grant.
 Any opinions and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the official opinion of Montclair State University or XXX Grant Recipient is encouraged to make publicly available the results of the Project, and is required to communicate to Provider all publications and/or research results made public.
 Template language example: Before Recipient submits a paper or abstract for publication or otherwise intends to publicly disclose information about the results of the Project, the Provider will have thirty (30) days from receipt to review proposed manuscripts and ten (10) days from receipt to review proposed abstracts to ensure that the Data is appropriately protected.
 Provider may request in writing that the proposed publication or other disclosure be delayed for up to thirty (30) additional days as necessary to protect proprietary information.

-Procedure for sharing data: (Will the recipient be able to share, sell, or otherwise distribute the data or findings without the consent of the MSU PI?
-Will the MSU PI receive a copy of all findings and statistical analyses conducted at the recipient organization?
+Procedure for sharing data: (Will the recipient be able to share, sell, or otherwise distribute the data or findings without the consent of the Montclair PI?
+Will the

+Montclair PI receive a copy of all findings and statistical analyses conducted at the recipient organization?
 Who is authorized to view this data at Recipient University?)

 Storage and security of data: Template language example: Recipient Investigator will store these electronic data files in a secure place, i.e, on a password-protected personal computer or password-protected server space that is allocated for his/her sole use.